 - exercise your rights under data protection law – for example making a request for, and receiving copies of, your personal data, or

 - complain for you about how your personal data has been used or handled.

 The UK GDPR does not give you any specific rights to appoint someone to act for you when dealing with an organisation that is processing your personal data.
 However, in most circumstances we would expect organisations to allow you to exercise your data protection rights, or raise data protection complaints, through a properly appointed representative if you want this.

 Before dealing with a request or complaint on your behalf by a representative, an organisation is likely to ask your representative for:

 - proof that you have given your representative authority to exercise your data protection rights, or make a complaint, for you (such as a letter giving them your authority), and

 So you should ensure you can give your representative these pieces of information.

 It will ultimately be up to the organisation to decide what information it needs to prove that your representative has your authority, and to confirm your identity, as long as whatever it asks for is reasonable in the circumstances.

 Organisations should, of course, also respect any other lawful authority that a representative has to act for you (such as power of attorney), as long as your representative can prove they have such authority.

-As explained above, the GDPR gives you the right to appoint certain types of not-for-profit organisation to help you take your data protection concern to court.
+As explained above, the UK GDPR gives you the right to appoint certain types of not-for-profit organisation to help you take your data protection complaint to court.